Doctor On Demand Professionals Notice of Privacy Practices

 How do we use and disclose health information?

-We use and disclose your health information for the normal business activities that the law sees as falling in the categories of treatment, payment and healthcare operations.
+We use and disclose your health information for the normal business activities that fall in the categories of treatment, payment and healthcare operations.
 Generally, we do not need your permission for these disclosures under applicable laws.
 Below we provide examples of those activities, although not every use or disclosure falling within each category is listed:

-- Payment – We document the services and supplies you receive when we are providing care to you so that you, your insurance company or another third party can pay us.
-For example, we may tell your health plan about upcoming treatment or services that require prior approval by your health plan.
+• Payment – We may use and disclose your health information to get payment from health plans and other entities.
+We document the services and supplies you receive when we are providing you care so that you, your insurance company or another third party can pay us.
+We may use or disclose your health information to collect payment or to obtain prior approval by your health plan for treatment or services.

-- Health Care Operations – Health information is used to improve the services we provide, to train staff, for business management, quality assessment and improvement, and for customer service.
+• Health Care Operations – Health information is used to improve the services we provide, to train staff, for business management activities, quality assessment and improvement, and for customer service.
 For example, we may use your health information to review our treatment and services and to evaluate the performance of our staff in caring for you.
+We may also use and disclose health information to other individuals and organizations who help us with our business activities, such as consultants or attorneys.

-- When using the Sites or Services, your information will be shared with Included Health for the purposes stated in the Included Health Privacy Policy and Doctor On Demand Privacy Policy, where applicable and legally permissible.
+• When using the Sites or Services, your information will be shared with Included Health for the purposes stated in the Included Health Privacy Policy.

 We may also use and disclose your health information to: